 - Give appropriate praise.
 It is important to praise him for his behavior as it occurs and when the behavior is appropriate.
 An excellent artwork on his uniform, for example, should not be commended no matter how well he drew it because doing so encourages the child’s inappropriate behavior

 - Be enthusiastic.
 If we look stern or bored when offering praise, the child may not be happy and convinced about it.
-The secret to effective praising is doing it with eye contact, sincere smile, and genuine, specific remarks.
+The secret to effective praising is doing it with eye contact, a sincere smile, and genuine, specific remarks.

 - Avoid the ‘sting in the tail.’
 This refers to praise that ends with criticism which wipes up the initial positive comments.
 Try not to say, “Good job for cleaning your play area – sadly you don’t do it every day.”
 Don’t give positive and negative remarks simultaneously.

-The next time we see our child doing something remarkably good, go ahead, and shower him with the right praise.
+The next time we see our child doing something remarkably good, go ahead and shower him with the right praise.
 Such appreciation will develop his confidence – confidence that will surely make him shine.